-Defence articles that have been supplied under a licence arrangement will need to be transitioned into the Treaty and authorised as eligible for transfer under the Treaty arrangements.
+Defence articles that have been supplied under a Direct Commercial Sales (DCS) licence arrangement will need to be transitioned into the Treaty and authorised as eligible for transfer under the Treaty arrangements.
 Normally, Treaty Articles may be transitioned into the Treaty by the Original Equipment Manufacturer, generally a US Community member.
 This transition may also be authorised by the US Directorate of Defense Trade Controls (DDTC), requested via the use of a General Correspondence letter.
 An Australian Community member should only need to request transition of an article into the Treaty if it has been exported from the US under an ITAR licence and is currently located in Australia.

-If required, Defence will coordinate with the US Government to confirm the eligibility of the article for transition.
-Defence will be notified by US authorities of any transition into the treaty of eligible items.
+If required, the IEC Treaty team will coordinate with the US Government to confirm the eligibility of the article for transition.
+The IEC Treaty team will be notified by US authorities of any transition into the treaty of eligible items.